[Analysis] What does Macron really want on Western Balkans?

 If people in the Western Balkans were losing faith in EU leaders, then cohesion funding could restore credibility, he said.

-"It would make a psychological difference, because structural EU funds are only meant for real new members," he told EUobserver.
+"It would make a psychological difference, because EU structural funds are only meant for real new members," he told EUobserver.

-And if people in the EU were losing faith in Western Balkan leaders, then the "Europeanistaion" effect of a two-stage accession could make a difference on the other side, he added.
+And if people in the EU were losing faith in Western Balkan leaders, then the "Europeanisation" effect of a two-stage accession could make a difference on the other side, he added.

 "Public opinion would get slowly used to the new members becoming new members," Mirel said.